 1930s - 1950s

-- Documents detailing assistance to refugees before, during and after WWII, including; Spain, France, Portugal, Finland, Hungary, Germany, China, Palestine and North Africa.
+- Documents detailing assistance to refugees before, during and after World War I, including; Spain, France, Portugal, Finland, Hungary, Germany, China, Palestine, and North Africa

-- Support to interned Japanese Americans during WWII
+- Support to Japanese Americans interned during World War II

 1940s - 1960s